Juanpa0128j/ai-data-challenge/README.md

 ## Approach

-The repository will explore various strategies to achieve the classification goal, including:
+The repository will implement the following steps to achieve the classification goal:

-1. **Traditional Machine Learning**: Using techniques like TF-IDF and logistic regression.
-2. **Pre-trained Language Models**: Fine-tuning models like BioBERT or PubMedBERT.
-3. **Hybrid Approaches**: Combining domain-specific features with contextual embeddings.
-4. **Large Language Models (LLMs)**: Utilizing models like GPT for zero-shot or few-shot classification.
+1. **Data Preprocessing**:
+   - Combine the `title` and `abstract` fields into a single text field.
+   - Clean the text by removing stopwords, punctuation, and applying tokenization.
+   - Encode the target variable (`group`) into a binary matrix for multi-label classification.

+2. **Feature Extraction**:
+   - Use TF-IDF (Term Frequency-Inverse Document Frequency) to convert the text into numerical features.

+3. **Model Training**:
+   - Train a Logistic Regression model using the `OneVsRestClassifier` strategy for multi-label classification.

+4. **Evaluation**:
+   - Evaluate the model using metrics such as precision, recall, F1-score, and accuracy.

+5. **Model Saving**:
+   - Save the trained model, TF-IDF vectorizer, and label encoder for future use.

 ## Deliverables

-- A well-documented codebase implementing the chosen solution(s).
+- A well-documented codebase implementing the Logistic Regression solution.
 - Evaluation metrics to measure the effectiveness of the model.
 - Insights and justifications for the chosen approach.

 ## Future Work

 This repository will serve as a baseline for further exploration and improvement in the field of medical literature classification.
-Contributions and suggestions are welcome to enhance the solution.
+Future enhancements may include:

+- Experimenting with hyperparameter tuning to optimize the Logistic Regression model.
+- Exploring advanced techniques such as pre-trained language models (e.g., BioBERT) for improved performance.
+- Incorporating domain-specific features using medical ontologies.

 ## Authors